TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 69/Psalms 69.8.md

 ---

-I am become a stranger unto my brethren, And an alien unto my mother's children.
+I have become a stranger to my brothers, an alien to my mother's children.